nicolaierbs/kotc_goldenball/README.md

 ## Results
 The results show the success rate.
 With three teams your goal is to win, while with four or five teams, you just want to avoid elimination.
+Keep in mind that a Monte Carlo experiments are not 100% reliable and use random parameters.
+Differences of few percent points are within error margins.

 |Strategy| 3 Teams | 4 Teams | 5 Teams | Comments |
 |---|---|---|---|---|